DanielePassabi/Uni_GeospatialAnalysisAndRepresentation_UdineProject/README.md

 <p align="center"><img src="images/aim.png" width=75px/></p>
 <h2 align="center"><b>Aim of the Project</b></h2>

-The project focuses on Udine and its municipalities.
-It is mainly aimed at students interested in studying and moving to the city.
+The project initially focuses on Udine, and then examines the municipalities in the province.
+It is mainly addressed to students interested in studying and moving to the city.
+The aim is to provide students with useful tools and information for their future life in Udine, by means of various kinds of representations and a geospatial analysis of house prices and rents.

 <br><br>
 <p align="center"><img src="images/structure.png" width=75px/></p>